Skip to content

 Why do memories matter?
 According to Meik Wiking (author of The Art of Making Memories), happy memories are essential to our mental health.
 They strengthen our sense of identity and purpose and bond our relationships.
 Happy memories are an important ingredient in present happiness.
 When we are young, everything is new.
 We are doing so many things for the first time that we form very strong memories.
 But as we get older, we have to work harder to turn events into memories and to benefit from their happiness-inducing qualities.

 For my teenagers, the novel and exciting things in their lives right now are all connected with friends/work/uni.
 In other words, life outside the family.
 (Interestingly, they both named my birthday as one of their memorable moments due to an unplanned first-time-ever trip on the London Eye).
-But their wholesale erasing of me from their brains has certainly made me want to work a little harder at making memories with them (see How to plan family activities for happy memories).
+But their wholesale erasing of me from their brains has certainly made me want to work a little harder at making memories with them.
+Hence my new book How to Get Your Teenager Out of Their Bedroom!

 You can help a memory to ‘stick’ by, firstly, a conscious decision at that moment to take it all in through your senses in as much detail as possible.
 And, secondly, by revisiting that memory to mark it as important (not-to-be-deleted) in your brain.